Why a Tanzania Safari?

-Travelling to, from and within Tanzania has never been easier – and cheaper – and there are a range of services that you can choose from.
-For instance, the taking a bus from Dar es Salaam to Arusha example you’re using Kilimanjaro Express/ Marangu express or any reccommended bus from us you can use low-cost fares, instead airline.
+Traveling to, from and within Tanzania has never been easier – and cheaper – and there is a range of services that you can choose from.
+For instance, taking a bus from Dar es Salaam to Arusha example you’re using Kilimanjaro Express/ Marangu express or any recommended bus from us you can use low-cost fares, instead of the airline.
 The ride takes you 8-10hrs – and you get to see the country close up which will enrich your experiences.

 Arrival by airplane

 Please book your flight to arrive at Kilimanjaro International Airport (JRO).
 Transfer from and to the airport is included.
 Foot Slopes Tours & Safaris will pick you up from the airport.

 You can also fly to Mwalimu Julius Nyerere International Airport (DAR) and connect the flights to Kilimanjaro airport or Arusha airport.
 You can also take a bus from Dar es Salaam to Arusha.

 If you fly from Zanzibar’s Abeid Amani Karume International Airport (ZNZ), then you need to take a small connecting flight to Kilimanjaro airport or Arusha airport.

 To provide you and clue of Tanzania safari prices, a 1-week safari would cost approximately US $3000 – $3500 per person exclusive of international airfare, visas, and insurance.
 This would be a semi-luxurious trip.
 Prices can go up and down depending on the season and level of accommodation & Witness what Tanzania has to offer!